spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 ```

+* Open @TODO `service-worker.js` in your IDE and point out the following:

-* Open `service-worker.js` and briefly mention that each html file should be cached with its respective bundle.
+  * Each html file should be cached with its respective bundle.

 ```js
 const FILES_TO_CACHE = [